fiatconnect/specification/fiatconnect-api.md

 Given that amounts are communicated in divisible units-- such as US Dollars, which are divisible into `100` cents, or Celo, which is divisible into `10^18` wei--  it is expected that the client or server will sometimes need to communicate non-integer amounts.
-For all amounts, [decimal notation](https://en.wikipedia.org/wiki/Decimal#Decimal_notation) MUST be used-- for example, One half should be given as `0.5`.
+For all amounts, [decimal notation](https://en.wikipedia.org/wiki/Decimal#Decimal_notation) MUST be used, and the decimal separator MUST be the period symbol: `.` .
+For example, one half should be given as `0.5`.

+Put another way, all amounts MUST match the following regex: `/^[0-9]+\.?[0-9]*$/` .

 ## 6.3 Precision

-FiatConnect-compliant API's MUST observe 18 decimal places of precision for all cryptocurrencies and 2 decimal places of precision for all fiat currencies.
+FiatConnect-compliant API's MUST observe the maximum number of decimal places of precision for every cryptocurrency in `CryptoTypeEnum`, and 2 decimal places of precision for all fiat currencies.
+(Most, but not all, ERC-20 tokens offer up to 18 decimal places of precision.)

 Note that this does NOT mean a CICO provider is required to support transfers of extremely small amounts; see [here](#3411322-cryptoamounttoolow).

-Note also that while client and server MUST give amounts in the full degree of precision to unambiguously communicate the correct amount (up to 18 decimal places for crypto and 2 for fiat currencies), they MAY omit decimal places when it does not serve to disambiguate the amount.
-For example, `0.5` is a valid fiat amount, even though it has only one decimal place, as long as it is understood to mean one half, and not fifty-one one-hundredths.
+Note also that client and server MUST include all [significant figures](https://en.wikipedia.org/wiki/Significant_figures) of an amount, but MAY omit trailing zeroes.
+For example, "half a US Dollar" could be given as `"0.5"` or `"0.50"`, and "one and one-tenth Celo" could be given as `"1.1"`.

 # 7. AML Considerations